AliCW/reCAPTCHA-V2-BE/README.md

 Create a .env file in the api root directory & add your DJANGO SECRET_KEY

-To run the server, navigate to the api root directory and type the below command to listen for post requests
+To run the server, navigate to the api/recaptchV2Test directory and type the below command to listen for post requests

     python3 manage.py runserver